Scroll down to view the guide.

 Position and depress the cutting head so the blade touches the plastic at the top.
 Apply thumb pressure to the cutter and draw the blade down the material in one continuous motion.

 Remove the plastic from the machine and snap it by hand.
+Ensure that the plastic is snapped in the opposite direction to which the score faces.

 Gently draw the cutter onto the glass and down to the bottom of the machine in one gentle smooth and continuous motion where it will disengage automatically.